Sweden Southern Sweden

 A beach?
 In the city?
 Yes!

-Ribergsborg Beach is a long stretch of sand west of Malmö – around 10 minutes on a bike or 30 minutes of walking from Gamla Staden.
+Ribersborg Beach is a long stretch of sand west of central Malmö – around 10 minutes on a bike or 30 minutes of walking from Gamla Staden.

-From the beach, you will have excellent views of Turning Torso and the Öresund Bridge connecting Sweden and Denmark.
+From here, you’ll also get excellent views of the skyline, including the Turning Torso and the Öresund Bridge connecting Sweden and Denmark.

-Ribergsborg Beach from above. Öresundsbroen (the bridge connecting Denmark and Sweden) can be seen in the horizon.
+Ribersborg Beach from above. Öresundsbroen (the bridge connecting Denmark and Sweden) can be seen on the horizon.

-On Ribersborg Beach, there’s an open-air public bath named Ribersborg Kallbadshus.
+On Ribersborg Beach, you’ll also find the open-air public bath called Ribersborg Kallbadhus.

 A long bridge connects the stunning pastel green bathing house with the beach.

-The ponds in Pildammsparken were originally Malmö’s water reservoir but since then the green area has transformed into a lovely park with huge trees, a great pond, jogging paths and a pavilion.
+The park’s ponds were originally part of Malmö’s water reservoir system, but over time the area has been transformed into a spacious and peaceful park filled with tall trees, wide open lawns, walking paths and a large central pond.

 Pildammsparken from up high